opensearch-project/cluster-etcd/README.md

 This approach reduces etcd storage requirements and simplifies control plane logic by filtering out data plane implementation details.

+#### Automatic UUID and Version Generation

+The plugin now automatically generates index metadata constants programmatically rather than storing them in etcd:

+- **UUID**: Generated deterministically from the index name using UUID.nameUUIDFromBytes(), ensuring all nodes produce identical UUIDs for the same index
+- **Version**: Set to the current OpenSearch version (Version.CURRENT)
+- **Creation Date**: Generated deterministically from the index name to ensure consistency across nodes

+This eliminates the need to manually specify these values in etcd and ensures all nodes maintain identical metadata, preventing cluster coordination failures due to hashcode mismatches.

 ```bash
 # Write index settings and mappings separately (new split metadata approach)
 # Settings are needed by both data nodes and coordinators